Teradata/product-help/VantageTrial/GettingStarted/GettingStarted.md

 * See the FAQ for answers to common questions.
 * Use Vantage Developer: See TechBytes videos.
 Use the Editor to run SQL queries, including those in the use cases.
 Learn from Use Cases.
-Use the API Catalog to test RESTful APIs.
 * Use Vantage Analyst: Discover analytics using Workflows, Rules, Model, and Path.
 * Use Vantage Operations: The Site Dashboard provides information about your site, the Advanced SQL Engine, instance information, object storage, and much more.